-Both the Department of Health and Human Services (HHS) and the National Institutes of Health (NIH) began to explore recovery systems, overdose-reversing drugs, public health education and improved pain management programs to combat abuse.
+Both the Department of Health and Human Services (HHS) and the National Institutes of Health (NIH) began to explore recovery systems, overdose-reversing drugs, public health education, and improved pain management programs to combat abuse.
 In 2018, the NIH launched HEAL (Helping to End Addiction Long-Term).
-This initiative was intended to bring together multiple agencies to contain the public health crisis.
+This initiative was intended to unite multiple agencies to contain the public health crisis.

-NLP allows researchers and clinicians to collect extracted information effortlessly in order to develop protocols and treatment plans with clear “apples to apples” intelligence.
-Below are described three ways NLP is being used now to curb misuse
+NLP allows researchers and clinicians to collect extracted information effortlessly to develop protocols and treatment plans with clear “apples to apples” intelligence.
+Below are described three ways NLP is being used now to curb misuse.

 Pulling prescription detail from free text within the clinical record.
-This detail includes medication and its eight attributes (reason, ADE, frequency, strength, duration, route, form and dosage).
-Combined with medical information stored in unstructured tables, researchers are able to calculate the accurate value of morphine milligram equivalents (MME).
+This detail includes medication and its eight attributes (reason, ADE, frequency, strength, duration, route, form, and dosage).
+Combined with medical information stored in unstructured tables, researchers can calculate the accurate value of morphine milligram equivalents (MME).
 MME is the CDC measure of the amount of milligrams of morphine an opioid dose is equal to when prescribed.